AIGAdc/dcdesignweek.org/posters.markdown

 ---
 title: Maker Posters
-permalink: "/maker/posters"
 hero:
   - has-hero: true
     header:
     subheader:
-  image-1: "/uploads/makers-directory-header.png"
+    image-1: "/uploads/header-posters.png"
     image-1-alt:
 introduction:
   - has-introduction: true
-  header: "<span>Showcasing</span> <span>DC</span> <span>Creators</span>"
-  body: "> DC is full of creators who craft art, jewelry, home goods, ceramics, cakes,
-    stationery, clothing, and more.
-Whether for a living, as a side hustle, or as a hobby, these makers help power the creative energy in the DMV.
-We can’t do our normal DCDW Pop-Up Shop, but we’re still celebrating everyone who crafts and creates!\n\nIf you’re looking for a one-of-a-kind piece of art, something unique and shiny to wear, a special centerpiece, or even handmade gifts for the upcoming holidays — look no further than the DC Design Week Maker Directory to support your local creative community.
-Check out our list below for access to literally dozens of people making and selling amazing things, right here in our beloved city. "
+    header: "<span>2020</span> <span>DCDW</span> <span>Posters</span>"
+    body: "> This year is a celebration of the creative voices in our community.
+We’re so excited to feature 5 limited-edition posters.
+Created by 5 up-and-coming artists in the DMV, these designs capture the diverse, vibrant, and innovative spirit of DC.
+The artists were selected from a pool of 65 applicants by an amazing committee of established artists — [Dany Green](http://www.danygreen.com/), [Sonia Jones](http://soniajonestheartist.com/), [Jodi Kostelnik](https://theneighborgoods.com/), [Josue Martinez](https://corintogallery.com/), and [Torie Partridge](https://www.cherryblossomworkshop.com/).

+    These 11x17” posters are available for purchase at an online shop hosted by [Cherry Blossom Creative](https://www.cherryblossomworkshop.com/).
+Read on for details about the artists and their work."
 layout: maker-posters
+permalink: "/maker/posters"
 ---